 If you are in the least bit serious about what it is that you plan to do with your Dutch oven, you are likely to purchase one of the larger Dutch oven pots.

 That would also be a suggestion from me.
 You can achieve more with that than you would ordinarily achieve with a Dutch oven miniature set.

-Prices for large Dutch oven range from anything from $40 to $350.
+Prices for a large Dutch oven range from anything from $40 to $350.
 You will likely find that the market will have you paying more for Dutch ovens that come with an enamel coating both on the inside and outside, than a simple pre-seasoned Dutch oven.

 The Dutch oven with enamel coating is less likely to present you with any of the more serious problems.
-For example, enamel-coated Dutch ovens is probably not going to leach any cast iron into your food – providing the enamel is not chipped or cracked.
+For example, enamel-coated Dutch ovens are probably not going to leach any cast iron into your food – providing the enamel is not chipped or cracked.

 The bottom line, really, is that Dutch ovens are not cheap but they are durable and can be passed down from generation to generation.

 In addition to that, a Dutch oven can be used on all heat surfaces, making it the most dynamic form of cookware available too.

 So, whatever the cost, you should just know that a Dutch oven is a worthy investment.